nf-core/eager/docs/output.md

 #### taxpasta

-The output created by the `taxpasta merge` command.
+The output created by the `taxpasta merge` or `taxpasta standardise` command.
 It combines the results of all the samples analyzed with a given metagenomic classifer by nf-core/eager in a standardised tabular taxon-table format.
 The file provides an overview of the classification results for all samples combined

 <details markdown=1>
 <summary>Output files</summary>

-- `metagenomics_screening/postprocessing/taxpasta/`
+- `metagenomics/postprocessing/taxpasta/`
-  - `{metaphlan,krakenuniq,kraken2}_profiles_all_samples_merged.txt`
+  - `{metaphlan,krakenuniq,kraken2,megan6}_taxpasta_table.tsv`

 </details>